 Through this programme Yara is fully committed to give proper advice to ensure the health and safety of its partners and customers as well as addressing environmental issues, safe food production and security against theft and misuse.

-Product Stewardship ensures that proper care is taken along the whole fertilizer chain from product development and purchase of raw materials, through production, storage and distribution, to sales, delivery and use on the farm.
+Product Stewardship ensures that proper care is taken along the whole fertiliser chain from product development and purchase of raw materials, through production, storage and distribution, to sales, delivery and use on the farm.

 As part of our HESQ (Health, Environment, Safety & Quality) activity and commitment to continuous improvement, Yara surveys customers every two years and acts on the findings.
 Written questionnaires are sent out and the responses independently analysed and the findings discussed and acted on by the Management Team.
 This helps us understand our customers even better.